Deep-Sea Reading: Our Favorite Picture Books about the Ocean

 - Star of the Sea: A Day in the Life of a Starfish, by Janet Halfmann—a cute story about a starfish on the hunt for food.

-- In One Tidepool, by Anthony Fredericks –a fun story about exploring along the coast.
+- In One Tidepool, by Anthony Fredericks –a fun rhyming story about exploring along the coast, as a child explores the tidepools and all the fascinating animals living in them.

-- Surprising Sharks: Read and Wonder, by Nicola Davies—a fun introduction to dozens of different shark species.
+- Surprising Sharks: Read and Wonder, by Nicola Davies, illustrated by James Croft—a fun introduction to dozens of different shark species, full of science facts and captivating illustrations.

 - The Brilliant Deep, by Kate Messner, illustrated by Matthew Forsythe—an amazing story of one man’s efforts to protect and rebuild coral reefs.